The vessel's primary armament is based around a system of railgun-launched self-guided missiles referred to as torpedoes.

 The RCS is made up of a small chemical rocket engine with directional control provided by a servo-controlled output nozzle.

-As the torpedo's main velocity is momentum-based (with the initial momentum provided by the railgun launcher), only relatively course corrections to the original heading can be made without adversely impacting velocity.
+The torpedo's main velocity is momentum-based (with the initial momentum provided by the railgun launcher and the launch vessel's velocity).

 Torpedoes use standardised flight casings into which a number of configurable ordnance and sensor options can be fitted, which allows the torpedo launch system to also deploy remote scientific probes.